Ever wonder what bloggers make?

 I started my blog in April 2017, and only started earning income from blog advertising in June 2019.

 In other words, It took me over two years to make any income from advertising!

-I earn this advertising income through an ad network called Mediavine.
+I used to earn this advertising income through an ad network called Mediavine.

-Ad networks like Mediavine act as a sort of intermediary between bloggers and brands who want to advertise.
+Ad networks like Mediavine and Ad Thrive act as a sort of intermediary between bloggers and brands who want to advertise.